Potential for winterkill to the Kansas wheat crop

 Figure 1.
 Percent emergence of winter wheat as a function of date for the six major winter wheat producing regions of Kansas: West, West Central, Southwest, North Central, Central, and South Central.
 Data courtesy of USDA-NASS.

 A well-developed crop, in fields that emerged in mid-September to early-October, can handle air temperatures during the winter in the single digits fairly well.
-However, soil temperatures at the single digits can cause significant damage and winterkill.
+However, soil temperatures in the single digits can cause significant damage and winterkill.
 A less developed crop, such as that fields emerged in late October or afterwards, will be more sensitive to winterkill with higher temperature thresholds for damage.